 '''

-sudo sosreport --batch
+sudo sosreport --batch --tmp-dir /staging/tmp

 '''

-This command takes several minutes to execute and reports the location where it has saved the diagnostic information in /tmp.
+This command takes several minutes to execute and reports the location where it has saved the diagnostic information in /staging/tmp.
 Please include the report when you submit a support ticket for Illumina Technical Support.